robstave/Arduino-nano-lfo/README.md

 ### Challenges

-The biggest limitation for arduino is that you get 6 PWM.
-Since the arduino controls those 6 pwms across its 3 timers, if you want to do interrupts using timers, you kinda have to balance that.
+The biggest limitation for arduino is that you get 6 PWM across its 3 timers.
+PWM and Timers are tied together.
+If you want to do interrupts using timers, you kinda have to balance that otherwise things get screwy.
-I am using Timer 1, so pins 9, 10 just did not work.
+I am using Timer 1, so pins 9, 10 just did not work for PWM.

 https://forum.arduino.cc/index.php?topic=426773.0